alimertkoc/ThesisProject/README.md

-﻿# Welcome to my Thesis Project!  **REST OF README WILL BE COMPLETED, THIS IS NOT LATEST VERSION.**
+﻿# Welcome to my Thesis Project!

 Hi!
 I am Ali Mert.
 I am 4th-grade Undergraduate Computer Engineering student at Marmara University, Istanbul.
 This is my Thesis project which is about **Web Scraping and Car Price Prediction using Machine Learning**.